 No. It’s technically possible to complete the whole process on your own.
 But it’s a complicated process with large sums of money at stake.
 So most people prefer to leave it in the hands of an experienced professional.

-How long does it take to receive my Golden Visa?
+How long does it take to receive my residence permit?

 After submitting your completed application to SEF, you can expect to receive your biometrics appointment in around six weeks.
-Once that’s done, SEF currently takes 4-6 months to issue the Golden Visa residency cards.
-This timeline may get shorter in 2022 if SEF receives additional staffing.
-The Portugal Golden Visa program remains very much in demand.
+Once that’s done, SEF currently takes 4-6 months to issue the residency cards.
+This timeline may get shorter in 2023 if SEF receives additional staffing.
+The program remains highly in demand.

 Does having the Golden Visa mean that I’ll need to pay taxes in Portugal?